CompteCO2/Carbon-Weight/wiki/vehicle.md

 # Carbon Emission Factors

-All our carbon emission factors come from the same trusted source ADEME ("Agence De l'Environnement et de la Maîtrise de l'Énergie"), which is the French Agency for Ecological Transition.
+All our carbon emission factors come from the two trusted source CITEPA (Secten Reports 2021) & ADEME ("Agence De l'Environnement et de la Maîtrise de l'Énergie"), which is the French Agency for Ecological Transition.

 ## Fuel Consumption

-The fuel emission factors are expressed in **kgCO2e/litre**.
+The fuel emission factors are expressed in **kgCO2e/litre** and comes from the CITEPA SECTEN report:
-Those values take into account both Combustion and Upstream (Extraction/Process, Transport, Refining, Distribution) emissions:

-- **Gasoil**: 3.17
+- **Gasoil**: 2.514
 - **Fuel**: 2.79
 - **Electric**: 0
-- **LPG**: 1.86
+- **LPG**: 1.671
-- **E85**: 1.46
+- **E85**: 2.178
 - **Flight**: 3.01

-Using this Emission Factor is straight and depends on a minimum of parameters:
+Using this Emission Factor is straight and depends on a minimum of parameters.

 ### Using real consumption